 ALPLA initially chose SQL Server as the data store for the sensor data, but it was unable to cope with their data requirements.
-They needed 900 different tables, one for each of the 900 different sensor reading structures.
+They needed 900 different tables, one for each of the 900 different sensor data structures.
 Each production line generated thousands of readings per second.

 Trying to query streams of that volume of sensor data in real time, and running complex machine learning analytics on terabytes of historic data, was outside of SQL Server’s sweet spot.
 Charts in the mission control dashboards were taking 3 to 5 minutes each to update, which was prohibitively slow since each dashboard contained a dozen or more charts.

 The switch to Crate Machine Data Platform: 250x faster...

 After learning about the Crate Machine Data Platform, they decided to migrate the project to Crate.
 Powered by CrateDB, the Crate Machine Data Platform is purpose-built for IoT workloads like ALPLA’s, and it was attractive for the following reasons: